What happens when cancer treatment ends?

 Online forums can be helpful too, as they can put in you in touch with people your age who have been through cancer.
 Or maybe you don’t want to talk to another person about your experience – and that’s okay too.

-That’s a pretty tricky question at the best of times, but cancer can make it a whole lot trickier.
+That’s a tricky question at the best of times, but cancer can make it even harder.
 There are various reasons you might not feel quite like you used to:

 Finally, you might find it helps not to set your expectations too high.
 If you go back to school or work expecting everything to be just like it used to be, you might be disappointed.
 But if you prepare yourself for things to take time or to feel weird for a bit, it might make the experience easier.